Foddy/node-red-contrib-huemagic/README.md

 * Easy to use alarm and colorloop effects on light bulbs and whole groups
 * A large selection of animations and the options to apply custom animations
 * Additive state settings on all nodes with multiple commands
+* Can change states even if the corresponding devices are offline
 * Localized in English & German

 ### Installation